 - Send a book proposal to agents and big-house publishing houses – unless you have a huge following and a built-in audience for your book, you may not even get a form-letter rejection.

-- Publish with a small press publisher – like Red Penguin Books – where the angst and issues of publication will be taken care of for you, so you can focus upon things like who to invite to the launch party.
+- Publish with Red Penguin Books – where the angst and issues of publication will be taken care of for you, so you can focus upon things like who to invite to the launch party.